Karthikeyan1508/lgp-notes-md/Fluid Mechanics/Week - 4.md

 - If the flow characteristics like velocity, density, pressure etc. at a given instant remain the same at all points, the flow is uniform.
 If V is chosen as a flow characteristic, then, at a given instant V has the same value at all points and is independent of the space position.
 If the flow characteristics have different values at different points at a given instant of time, the flow is non-uniform flow.

 ![image](https://github.com/user-attachments/assets/dbc979d1-f486-4b46-b15b-610612da6464)

+# Viscous Flow:

+- Viscous flow refers to the flow of a fluid where viscosity (internal friction between fluid layers) significantly affects the motion.
+It contrasts with ideal (inviscid) flow, where viscosity is neglected.

+  Viscosity (μ):

+A measure of a fluid’s resistance to deformation.

+Units: Pa·s or N·s/m² (SI units)

+Types of Viscous Flow:

+### 1. Steady Flow:

+- A steady flow is one in which conditions (velocity, pressure, and cross-section) can vary from point to point, but do not change over time.

+- In real conditions, it is very rare to have such flows with parameters that are constant over time.
+The parameters usually change over time but the variance is within a small range such that the average of a particular parameter remains constant for a fixed time.

+  ### 2. Unsteady Flow:

+- If at any point in the fluid, the conditions change over time, the flow is said to be unstable.
+(In practice there is always a slight difference in velocity and pressure, but if the average values ​​are constant, the flow is assumed to be constant.

+- A constant flow can be uniform or non-uniform and thus, an unstable flow can also be uniform or non-uniform.
+For a steady flow, the discharge is constant over time, and for uniform flow, the area of ​​the cross-section of the fluid flow through the flow stream is constant.

+  ### 3. Uniform Flow:

+- If the flow parameter remains constant with distance along the flow path, then the fluid flow is known as uniform flow.

+- For a uniform flow, the area of ​​the cross-section of the flow must remain constant.
+So a suitable example of uniform flow is the flow of a fluid through a pipeline of constant diameter.
+Conversely, the flow through a pipeline of variable diameter will be essentially non-uniform.

+  ### 4. Non-uniform Flow:

+- The fluid flow is non-uniform if the flow parameters change and are varied at different points on the flow path.

+- If at a given moment, the velocity is not uniform at every point then the flow is non-uniform.
+(In practice, by this definition, each fluid that flows near a solid boundary will be non-uniform because the fluid at the boundary must have a boundary speed, usually zero.
+However, the flow is assumed to be uniform if the shape and size of the cross-section of the fluid stream are constant).

+  # Reynolds number:

+  The term Reynolds number is the ratio of inertia force to the viscous force present in the fluid.
+It is denoted by the symbol Re.

+Mathematically, Reynolds number is given by,

+The Reynolds number is given by:

+$$
+R_e = \frac{\rho \cdot u \cdot L}{\mu}
+$$

+Where,
+ρ = Density of fluid
+u = Average velocity of fluid
+L = Characteristics length
+μ = Dynamic viscosity of the fluid

+The Reynolds number has the following importances:-

+1) The Reynolds number indicates the relation between inertia forces and viscous forces in the fluid flow.
+2) Based on the Reynolds number, the criteria was developed to identify the type of flow.

+# Dimensional Analysis:

+- The study of the relationship between physical quantities with the help of dimensions and units of measurement is termed dimensional analysis.
+Dimensional analysis is essential because it keeps the units the same, helping us perform mathematical calculations smoothly.

+Homogeneity Principle of Dimensional Analysis:

+- Principle of Homogeneity states that dimensions of each of the terms of a dimensional equation on both sides should be the same.
+This principle is helpful because it helps us convert the units from one form to another.

+## Applications of Dimensional Analysis:

+Dimensional analysis is a fundamental aspect of measurement and is applied in real-life physics.
+We make use of dimensional analysis for three prominent reasons:

+- To check the consistency of a dimensional equation
+- To derive the relation between physical quantities in physical phenomena
+- To change units from one system to another

+## Limitations of Dimensional Analysis:

+  Some limitations of dimensional analysis are:

+- It doesn’t give information about the dimensional constant.
+- The formula containing trigonometric function, exponential functions, logarithmic function, etc. cannot be derived.
+- It gives no information about whether a physical quantity is a scalar or vector.